Tzeentch is the Chaos God of magic and manipulation, the Changer of Ways.

 - Tzaangor with pair of Savage Blades: 75 points

-The Twistbray is the leader option, and as the Aviarchs he has access to Master of Destiny and not much else.
-25 wounds but Toughness 4 grant him some survivability and he is cheaper than the other Aviarchs, but also less attacks (3) at Strength 4 with same damage (2-4).
+The Twistbray is the leader option, and as the Aviarchs, he has access to Master of Destiny and not much else.
+20 wounds but Toughness 4 grant him some survivability and he is cheaper than the other Aviarchs, but also less Attacks (3) at Strength 4 with same damage (2-4).

 All other Tzaangors have 15 wounds and same movement as the Twistbray (5”).

-The Mutant has his own special ability allowing him to roll as many dice as the value of the Double (Vicious Beak) and for every 4+ do 1 mortal wound to one single nearby enemy.
+The Mutant has his own special ability allowing him to roll up to 6 dice for a Double (Vicious Beak) and for every 4+ do 1 mortal wound to one single nearby enemy.

 Another good use of a Double would be Uttered Words bringing him at 5 attacks at Strength 4.